me

 • Short Answer: Remain an Avid Communicator and Cardboard Enthusiast.

-Long Answer: While my career plans and goals are constantly fluxuating, my general concensus on my future tends to involve art, music, active living, and communications in some form.
+Long Answer: While my career plans and goals are constantly fluxuating (currently I want to go into HR), my general concensus on the future tends to involve art, music, active living, and communications in some form.
 Whether I sing, play the guitar, or just listen to music; whether I sell art, teach lessons, or just do it on the side; whether I play a sport, learn martial arts, or just do home calisthenics; and whether I become an executive, HR, or assistant, all of these aspects I hope to keep up by ever-changing means.

 If you're interested in seeing more of my art, check out the events tab to see where I might be in the coming weeks!
 You can also sign up for my newsletter for infrequent updates on big and little changes.

-I've had my art displayed at my local library, highschool, the Wabash Honeywell Center, Huntington University, IWU’s 1920 and Kennedy Galleries, and the Fort Wayne Museum of Art.
-I’ve led Art workshops at NMPL, Manchester High School, and WonderSpace and will be teaching more soon!
+I've had my art displayed at NMPL, MHS, the Wabash Honeywell Center, Huntington University, IWU’s 1920 and Kennedy Galleries, and the Fort Wayne Museum of Art.
+I’ve led Art workshops with NMPL, MHS, and WonderSpace!